 The youth might not be very keen on consuming hard news but a film like Udta Punjab, in its own way, made the youth aware of the drug problem in Punjab.
-After watching the film a local, non-governmental youth organization tried to trace back the origin of the drug in order to combat it.
+After watching the film a local, non-governmental youth organisation tried to trace back the origin of the drug in order to combat it.
 Shouldn’t this be a motivation enough to release more such films?

 But, maybe there is light at the end of the tunnel.
 In 2016, following widespread criticism of CBFC, the Government appointed a panel led by renowned filmmaker Shyam Benegal.

-The panel proposed a reconstruction of the ‘Cinematography Act and Rules’, under which films are categorized according to the type of content (U, U/A, A and so on).
+The panel proposed a reconstruction of the ‘Cinematography Act and Rules’, under which films are categorised according to the type of content (U, U/A, A and so on).
 The panel has suggested that more categories be added for films with explicit sexual content.
-The CBFC has given a tentative nod to this, but nothing has been finalized.
+The CBFC has given a tentative nod to this, but nothing has been finalised.
 If all goes well, we will have additional categories of U/A+12, U/A+15 and ‘Adult With Caution’ (A/C).